PatternsTechGit/PT_ChartJS_DataVisualization/README.md

   </div>
 ```

-Go to `dashboard.components.css` file and add the following code in it.
+### Step 3: Styling Card for data visualization

+For this we will make new file named *'graph.css'* for the styling of our graph.
+Paste the below given css code in it
 ```css
 /* Graph CSS */